• Skip to primary navigation

 Notes:

-1. Fresh homemade whipped cream can be used in place of cool whip in this recipe.
+1. Fresh homemade whipped cream can be used in place of whipped topping in this recipe.
 Whip 1 cup of heavy cream to stiff peaks.
-Add ½ cup of powdered sugar to the cream, or ½ cup of extra sugar to the cream cheese to replace the sugar that is in cool whip.
+Add ½ cup of powdered sugar to the cream, or ½ cup of extra sugar to the cream cheese to replace the sugar that is in the whipped topping.
 If you do use fresh whipped cream, it’s best to eat this dessert right away.
-The cream can make the pretzels soggy, while Cool Whip will not.
+The cream can make the pretzels soggy, while whipped topping will not.

 2. You can use any flavor of Jello that you want in this recipe.
 Try strawberry, raspberry, or lemon.
 You can leave the mandarin oranges in, leave them out, or replace them with another fresh or canned fruit instead.